Victoria Attends World Diabetes Day Charity Auction

 Also present at the auction was Countess Marianne Bernadotte af Wisborg, the wife of former Prince Sigvard of Sweden.Filed under Swedish Royals

-Tagged Auction, Children, Countess Marianne Bernadotte af Wisborg, Crown Princess Victoria, Health, Patronage.
+Tagged Auction, Children, Countess Marianne Bernadotte af Wisborg, Crown Princess Victoria of Sweden, Health, Patronage.